Zenitsu392/4330-GartnerBlog/README.md

 -Teams need to have significant autonomy in order to build an effective microservice

-Require a complex application infrastructure for developing and deploying microservices
+-Require a complex application infrastructure for developing and deploying microservices

 "Gartner suggests miniservices as an alternative to microservices for companies that may not have the prerequisites for building microservices.
 Miniservices have less restrictive constraints, allowing teams to work within their current organization without disrupting it, while still improving agility.
 On the other hand, microservices have stricter guidelines and enable faster delivery, but at a higher cost.
 Understanding the difference between microservices and miniservices is crucial for leaders to make informed decisions on software architecture."